oegedijk/explainerdashboard/README.md

 See the [explainer_examples.ipynb](explainer_examples.ipynb) and [documentation](https://explainerdashboard.readthedocs.io/en/latest/) for more details and all the possible plots and tables you can generate.

 ### Starting an ExplainerDashboard
-Once you have constructed an ExplainerBunch object, you can then pass this along to an ExplainerDashboard that builds an interactive Plotly Dash analytical dashboard for easily exploring the various plots and analysis mentioned earlier.
+Once you have constructed an Explainer object, you can then pass this along to an ExplainerDashboard that builds an interactive Plotly Dash analytical dashboard for easily exploring the various plots and analysis mentioned earlier.